katzer/cordova-plugin-local-notifications/README.md

  */
 window.plugin.notification.local.add({ sound: 'www/sounds/beep.caf' });
 ```
-**Note:** The right to play notification sounds in the notification center settings has to be granted.<br>
-**Note:** Custom sounds must be under 30 seconds when played.
-If a custom sound is over that limit, the default system sound is played instead.

 ### LiveTile background images on WP8
 LiveTile's have the ability to display images for different sizes.
-These images can be defined through the `smallImage`, `image` and `wideImage` properties.<br>
+These images can be defined through the `smallImage`, `image` and `wideImage` properties.

-An image must be defined as a relative or absolute URI.
+**Note:** An image must be defined as a relative or absolute URI.
+They can be restored to the default ones by canceling the notification.

 ```javascript
 /**
  * Displays the application icon as the livetile's background image */ window.plugin.notification.local.add({ image: 'appdata:ApplicationIcon.png' })
 ```
-All images can be restored to the default ones by canceling the notification.

 ### Custom repeating interval on Android
 To specify a custom interval, the `repeat` property can be assigned with an number in minutes.

 ```javascript
 /**
  * Schedules the notification quarterly every 15 mins